Amit2016-17/jupyter_micropython_remote/README.md

 you connect to your MicroPython/ESP8266 with.

 The <port> <args> bit matches the arguments used for the `pyboard.py`:

-    <device> --baudrate=115200 --user='micro' --password='python' --wait=0
     device can be serial port device or name

     device can start with "exec:"
        "Execute a process and emulate serial connection using its stdin/stdout."

     device can start with "execpty:"
         Execute a process which creates a PTY and prints slave PTY as first line of its output, and emulate serial connection using this PTY

     device can be an ip address for webrepl communication

 You should now be able to execute MicroPython commands by running the cells.